jethrocarr/puppet-roadwarrior/README.md

 # puppet-roadwarrior

-WARNING: WORK IN PROGRESS, THERE IS NO GOD WILLING TO HELP YOU IF YOU USE THIS.

 The year is 2016.
 Giant clouds rule the internet.
 Microsoft supports linux.
 Yet in this strange new world, not all is well.
 Your home network is still stuck behind an IPv4 NAT gateway.
 And your apps still haven't all figured out how to